como-usar-negrita-cursiva-en-markdown

 Best Practices Tips

-Consistency in syntax: Although Markdown allows us to use various forms of emphasis, it is advisable to choose one of them and use it consistently in your document (Do not mix them up).
+Syntax Consistency: Although Markdown allows us to use several ways to apply emphasis, it is recommended that you choose one of them and use it consistently in your document (Let’s not mix them).

 For example, I like ** for bold and _ for italic.
-That way I can easily recognize them.
+That way I recognize them easily.
 But use your own criteria.

-Highlight key information: Use bold to highlight key information and important terms, and italic for titles of works, technical terms, or to provide additional emphasis.
+Highlight Key Information: Use bold to highlight key information and important terms, and italic for titles of works, technical terms, or for additional emphasis.

-Avoid Excess: Do not overuse bold and italic.
-Highlighting too many elements can reduce the effect and even make the text harder to read.
+Avoid Excess: Don’t overuse bold and italic.
+Highlighting too many elements can reduce the effect, and even make the text more difficult to read.